kochsoft/diablo2/README.md

 globe into his Horadric Cube!
 If she is of the courteous type, the Sorceress may put some glass perls into her own Horadric Cube as well.

 Then exit the game.
-I trust you know how to employ the script's --exchange function?
+I trust you know how to employ the script's `--exchange_horadric` function?
 It will cause the contents of both characters' Horadric Cubes to change places by acting on their `.d2s` character files.